 The internet is facing a major issue.
-One that could threaten our democracy in the United States, and has already divided our country politically.
+One that has a major impact on politics and belief systems in the United States, and has already divided our country politically.
 The issue is filter bubbles.

 - What is a Filter Bubble?

 - How Are Filter Bubbles Created?

 - How Search Encrypt Avoids the Filter Bubble Effect